peterbarraud/rapo-browserify-budo/readme.md

 Also, most projects that I look at talk about Webpack, Gulp, Grunt and the like.
 I think these are more than just Rapo.
 They require a good deal more to get started.
 The rapo projects I'm putting together, require a super small amount of configuration and stuff.

 ## What's in this repo (now not rapo)
 This is a barebones Browserify and Budo project.
 The idea is the build all other projects using this as the basic setup.
-The only JavaScript for web library I've used is [`domready`](https://www.npmjs.com/package/domready) - which I've used because I want to not use jQuery or any other library to check if the DOM is ready at the start.
+The only JavaScript for web library I've used is [`domready`](https://www.npmjs.com/package/domready) - which I've used because I want to not use `jQuery` or any such other library to check if the DOM is ready at the start.

+*Don't get me wrong.
+I have quite enjoyed using `jQuery` over the years.
+It has contributed to where the web is at more than maybe any other single JavaScript library.
+But it's probably done it time.*

 ### entry.js
 This will be used by budo to start up things.